dparedesh/baseline-selection-4tops/README.md

 ## Ntuple Pre-production

-The ntuple pre-production refers to the production of the MC and data ntuples from the DAOD derivations.
+The ntuple pre-production refers to the production of the MC and data ntuples from the DxAOD derivations.
 It includes the extraction of the objects needed for the analysis (e.g. electrons, muons, jets, etc) using the object definitions specified in the config files.
-It also extracts various useful variables needed for the different studies (e.g. Monte-Carlo truth informations).
+It also extracts various useful variables needed for the different studies (e.g. Monte-Carlo truth information).
 The events are also pre-skimmed according to the pre-selections specified in the config files.
 All the systematic trees/weights are also automatically computed when specified in the config files.